Our Sunday worship services are Sunday mornings at 9:30.

 Baptism is a sign of God’s grace.
 Perhaps there may be a new addition to your family whom you celebrate as a gift of God.
 Or perhaps as an adult you would like to get baptized.
 Baptism is a natural response in either case.
 Here are answers to some questions about the sacrament.
 To proceed further, call the office @ 978-922-3064.
 Please fill out the baptism form by clicking here and bring to your meeting with the pastor.

 Our beautiful sanctuary sets the scene for a wonderful wedding celebration.
-Our Pastor would be happy to work with you to craft a service that meets your needs and traditions.
-Typically, he will meet with couples two or three times prior to a wedding rehearsal.
-The purpose of these meetings is so that our pastor can get to know you further as a couple and plan with you the wedding ceremony.
+One of our Pastors would be happy to work with you to craft a service that meets your needs and traditions.
+Typically, they will meet with couples two or three times prior to a wedding rehearsal.
+The purpose of these meetings is so that a pastor can get to know you further as a couple and plan with you the wedding ceremony.

-Our Music Directors are available for organ and piano selections, and we welcome any vocal or instrumental soloists you might invite to share in this celebration.
+Our Music Director and/or Pianist are available for piano or cello selections, and we welcome any vocal or instrumental soloists you might invite to share in this celebration.

 United Church of Christ congregations are often a suitable “neutral ground” for couples of differing faith backgrounds, as we do not require church membership or baptism for couples.
 For those who are non-members of this congregation, there are a small number of reasonable fees for building usage and the work of our pastoral, musical, and custodial staff.